Apaar/apaar.github.io/_posts/2017-01-29-BLASTX-code-analysis-and-profiling.md

 	2) The call graph is also displayed along with the number of times calls were made in the graph.
 It can be used to identify and reduce the number of calls to expensive functions/sub-routines.

-	3) The annotated source listing is a modified cpy of the code where each line of code also has the number of times it was executed.
+	3) The annotated source listing is a modified copy of the code where each line of code also has the number of times it was executed.

-For blastx I had to change couple of flags in their Makefile because they were stripping the executable which results in loss of the symbol table unpon creation of executable.A gmon.out file is generated which upon using the command gprof "executable name" gmon.out > analysis.txt, the following output was produced.
+For blastx I had to change couple of flags in their Makefile because they were stripping the executable which results in loss of the symbol table upon creation of executable.That is also why some of the call graphs are missing as I was not able to weed out all the compiler optimisations.A gmon.out file is generated which upon using the command gprof "executable name" gmon.out > analysis.txt, the following output was produced.

 {% highlight c %}